ymunemasa/data-tutorials/tutorials/hortonworks/realtime-event-processing-with-hdf/rtep-1.md

 Now that we have set the configurations above, we are ready to install maven.

+### Install Maven and Build Packages For Simulator

 3\.
 Install Apache Maven, so we can compile the stream simulator code and run the simulator.
 Run the following commands:

 ~~~